Client and Group Roles Configuration

 Replies

-If you do not receive a 200 OK response then fix any validation errors and make another PUT request until you receive a 200 OK response.
+If you do not receive a 200 OK status code then fix any validation errors and make another PUT request until you receive a 200 OK status code.

 Please Note